turretcss/turretcss/docs/getting-started.md

 ### Structure

-The Turret source code download includes the precompiled CSS, along with source CSS, and documentation.
+The turretcss source code download includes the precompiled CSS, along with source CSS, and documentation.

 The source file structure is as follows: